 And a railing

-If you’re dying for a porch with a railing, check out this beautiful option.
+If you’re dying for porches for mobile homes with a railing, check out this beautiful option.
 Plus, it’s got some nice steps.
 One advantage to a railing is the ability to dress it up with colored lights.
 When it gets to be the Fourth of July, string up some red, white, and blue lights and enjoy them on a cool summer night.
 Additionally, throw on an autumn garland once summer is past.

 Hybrid – mostly not covered